mageni/.github/profile/README.md

 ## About

+### The Problem

+- Unpatched and exposed services account for 82% of successful attack (Tetra Defense)
+- 60% of breach victims were breached due to an unpatched known vulnerability (Ponemom Institute)
+- 62% were unaware that they were vulnerable prior to the data breach (Ponemom Institute)
+- $4.24 million cost per data breach on average; highest in 17-year report history (IBM)

+### The Solution

 Mageni is passionate about solving the world's toughest problems using open-source.
 That's why Mageni provides a free and open-source vulnerability scanner full of delightful features.
 We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling in your life.
-Mageni empowers you to identify, prioritize, and respond to vulnerabilities and misconfigurations before they are exploited by hackers.
-Mageni is accessible, powerful, and will save you time, money, and resources while reducing the risk of non-compliance, financial losses, fines, and security breaches.
+Mageni empowers you to identify, prioritize, and respond to vulnerabilities, risky services and misconfigurations before they are exploited by hackers.
+Mageni is accessible, powerful, and will save you time, money, and resources while reducing the risk of non-compliance, financial losses, fines, and security breaches

 ## Thank you, open source
 Mageni uses a very large number of open source projects and we thank them with all our hearts.
 We hope that providing Mageni as an free, open source project will help other people the same way those softwares have helped us and in doing so Mageni is also in strict compliance with the open source licenses.
 We also hope that this software will help to reduce cybercrime and to protect others from cyber threats.